-- 58.-(1) The Minister may, by notice is the Gazette, specify the minimum fees or charges payable in relation to the supply of any documents or information, or provision of any service, under this Act. - (2) The Director may, with the approval of the Minister, waive or reduce any fees or charges payable under this Act.
+- 58.-(1) The Minister may, by notice in the Gazette, specify the minimum fees or charges payable in relation to the supply of any document or information, or provision of any service, under this Act. - (2) The Director may, with the approval of the Minister, waive or reduce any fee or charge payable under this Act.